nordic-rse/nordic-rse.github.io/content/blog/2023-04-13-rse-on-mastodon.md

 +++
-title = "State of Research software engineers on Mastodon"
+title = "State of Research Software Engineers on Mastodon"

 [extra]